 How often to visit an eye doctor for eye exams?

-The frequency at which you should visit an eye doctor for an eye check-up depends on various factors such as your age, medical history, and vision problems.
+The frequency at which you should visit an eye doctor for an eye check-up depends on your age, medical history, and vision problems.
 The AAPOS (American Association for Pediatric Ophthalmology and Strabismus) recommends the following guidelines for how often you should visit an eye doctor:

 How often should adults go for an eye checkup?

 Adults should have an eye exam at least once every couple of years if they have no underlying medical conditions.
-However, people with diabetes, high blood pressure, or a family history of eye diseases should have an eye exam once a year due to their predisposition to having eye problems.
-Furthermore, adults over the age of 60 should have an eye exam once a year.
+People with diabetes, high blood pressure, or a family history of eye diseases should have an eye exam once a year due to their predisposition to eye problems.
+Furthermore, adults over 60 should have a checkup once a year.

 How often should children visit an eye doctor?